charlierix/BladeAndSorcery/PerfectlyNormalBAS/README.md

 Any class in unity that you want to use this from needs a using statment at the top: using PerfectlyNormalBaS;

-Alternatively, you can probably just copy the classes into a folder under Assets and let everything live inside unity

 ---------------------------------